AmityCo/getsocial-migrator/README.md

 The GetSocial Migrator tool operates under certain specifications and limitations that are crucial to understand:

 ### 📥 Migration Support
+- **Users Migration**: The migration tool operates on a group-by-group basis.
+Consequently, users who aren't associated with any group cannot be migrated.
 - **Approved Entities**: Only approved members and posts are migrated.
 - **Unsupported Entities**: Topic and poll posts aren't supported.
 - **Partial Migration**: Action buttons and mention data from GetSocial aren't migrated.